Giving undergraduate students from all majors the skills they need to make a meaningful, sustainable, and impactful difference.

 Complete one of the following:

-- Crocker Innovation Fellowship (six credit hours over two semesters; starts Winter semester)
+- Crocker Innovation Fellowship (6.0 credit hours over two semesters; starts Winter semester)

 - Design Kit: The Course for Human Centered Design (This is a free online course.
-To receive credit, you will need to assemble a team of two to six people, and upload your certificate of completion to the Ballard Scholar approval process.)
+To receive credit, you will need to upload your certificate of completion to the Ballard Scholar approval process.)

 Complete one of the following:

-- Best Venture status from Social Venture Academy or Social Venture Challenges.
+- Social Venture (previously Best Venture) status from Social Venture Academy or Social Venture Challenges.

-* Before Fall Semester 2018 the above classes were listed as BUS M 491R.
+* Before Fall Semester 2018 the MSB courses were listed as BUSM courses.

 - Priority status for grant funding